 The Company has also entered into a Collaboration and Technology Transfer Agreement with Shiseido Company, Limited ("Shiseido"), one of the world's largest cosmetic companies.
 Both companies will work towards establishing a clinical research program in Asia, with the goal of increasing the available human clinical data on RCH-01.
 The Company anticipates that collaborative technology transfer will continue between the companies as any new improvements to the RCH-01 technology are developed by either party.
-This agreement gives Shiseido an exclusive geographic license to use the Company's RCH-01 hair regeneration technology in Japan, China, South Korea, Taiwan and the ASEAN countries representing a population of approximately 2.1 billion people.
+This agreement gives Shiseido an exclusive geographic license to use the Company's RCH-01 hair regeneration technology in Japan, China, South Korea, Taiwan and the ASEAN co untries representing a population of approximately 2.1 billion people.
+The Company anticipates Shiseido will initiate a clinical trial of RCH-01 in Japan in 2016.
+The clinical data produced in such a trial would, by agreement, be made available to the Company.